-Editor's Note: This is one of the Top 15 CBE Writing Contest winners.
+Editor's Note: This is a 2019 CBE Writing Contest winner.
 Enjoy!

 Here’s a hypothetical situation to consider: You and your spouse and family move to a new town.
 You find a church and decide to place membership there.
 A few years down the road, you learn you have a strong disagreement with the church’s position on women’s roles.
 Additionally, the church’s views on women’s roles are having a negative impact not only on you but also on your children—specifically your daughters.
 However, your spouse really likes this church, especially the senior minister’s preaching style.
 But you want to leave and find another church.